Try Out Our NEW Disneyland Ticket Calculator!

 The Diamond Horseshoe | Table Service Restaurant

 Once a seasonal quick service location, The Diamond Horseshoe straddling Liberty Square and Frontierland is now a seasonal table service restaurant.
-Similar to Liberty Tree Tavern, bottomless servings of filling food are the feature here, however, a la carte options are also available.
-If you’re really hungry, go for the all-you-care-to-enjoy Saloon Feast.
-Another menu item that we were happy to see here is the Smoked Stuffed Peppers.
-While plant-based meal options are normally boring, these serrano peppers filled with vegetarian-friendly stuffing are a pleasant departure from the monotony.
+Similar to Liberty Tree Tavern, bottomless servings of filling food are the stars here, however, a la carte options are also available.
+In fact, the menu here, which features the all-you-care-to-enjoy Frontier Feast, is almost exactly the same as what you can get at the nearby Liberty Tree Tavern.
+The only thing different is the name.
 The inside is also a ton of fun with its Wild West saloon stylings and a player piano that performs throughout the day, making this a unique place to eat when it’s actually open.

 Main Street, U.S.A.
 Restaurants